Supply Chain Insights

 The use of electronic components has been around for centuries, but it wasn't until the 20th century that they began to be mass-produced and used in a wide variety of products.
 In the early 1900s, vacuum tubes were used in radios and other electronic devices, but they were large and unreliable.
 In the 1950s, transistors were invented, which allowed for smaller and more reliable electronic devices.
 This led to the development of integrated circuits in the 1960s, which allowed for even smaller and more complex electronic parts and devices.

-The bill of materials manufacturing industry has grown significantly over the past few decades, with the rise of consumer electronics and the increasing use of electronic components in industries such as automotive, aerospace, and medical devices.
+The rise of consumer electronics and the increasing use of electronic components in industries such as automotive, aerospace, and medical devices has necessitated the rise of an industry to produce all these specialized electronics.
 If you follow the narrative from the first vacuum tubes to the manufacture of semiconductors now, you’ll discover the obvious and significant economic boom.
 In fact, the global electronic manufacturing services market is valued at over $500 billion and is expected to continue growing in the coming years.

 Contract Manufacturers (CMs) are businesses that specialize in manufacturing products for other businesses.
 They can provide a range of services, from simple component assembly to testing and packaging.
 CMs are used by electronics companies to outsource some or all of the production process, allowing them to focus on their core business.